 The entrance is across from the Tabacon hot spring building, about 100 meters down.
 You can park along the road and walk down to the hot spring, which is actually the Tabacon river, naturally warm from volcanic activity.
 On Google Maps, it is called “Free Natural Hot Springs River.”

-With that being said, we personally prefer The Springs Resort.
+With that being said, we personally love Baldi, Ecotermales and The Springs Resort.
 The Spring Resort’s property is very big with two separate sections.
 The pools are very spread out which is super nice.
 We loved the pools that overlooked the river and also the pools with the swim up bar and view of Arenal Volcano.
-The Springs hot spring pass is also good for 2 days and cheaper than Tabacon’s 1 day pass.
+The Springs hot spring pass is also good for 2 days which is fantastic.

 Arenal Combo Tours with Hot Springs

-If you are doing tours in Arenal, you can add on the hot springs to many of them.
-One of the most popular tours is the Arenal Combo Tour (hanging bridges, La Fortuna waterfall, lunch, Arenal Volcano hike and hot springs) and tour companies normally go to Tabacon, Baldi or Ecotermales, guests’ choice.
+If you’re booking any tours in La Fortuna or Arenal, you can add on the hot springs to many of them.
+One of the most popular tours is the Arenal Combo Tour.
+This tour is hanging bridges, La Fortuna waterfall, lunch, Arenal Volcano hike and hot springs.
 Get a discount off this tour!

 Read about other things to do in Arenal and La Fortuna here!